Nashville Haunted & Ghost Tours

 Regional Middle Tennessee Haunted Areas of Interest

-Bell Witch Cave (430 Keysburg Rd, Adams, TN 37010) about an hour out of town is probably the most famous haunting in the area.
+Bell Witch Cave (430 Keysburg Rd, Adams, TN 37010) about an hour from Nashville is probably the most famous haunting in the area.
 It inspired the movie An American Haunting starring Cissy Spacek and Donald Sutherland and Ghost Adventures have investigated there.

 The tormenting spirit of America’s best-known poltergeist case

 ADAMS, TENNESSEE, in 1817 was the site of one of the most well-known hauntings in American history – so well known that it eventually caught the attention and then the involvement of a future president of the United States Andrew Jackson.
 The Bell Witch incident is one of the most well-known hauntings in the United States.
 It’s frequently stated that it’s the only known incident of a ghost legally being responsible for the death of a person, the patriarch of the Bell family, John Bell Sr.